sspproger/Data-Science/README.md

 ## Chapter VI

-### Exercise 02 : Filter
+### Exercise 02.

-Exercise 02

 Filter

-Turn-in directory : ex02/
+- Turn-in directory: `ex02/`.

-Files to turn in : benchmark.py
+- Files to turn in: `benchmark.py`.

-Allowed functions : import timeit, import sys
+- Allowed functions: `import timeit`, `import sys`.

-* Did you notice that what you did in the previous exercises was filtering?
-Why not use the corresponding function filter() instead of those list comprehensions and maps?
-It works almost the same as map().
-You will love it!
+Did you notice that what you did in the previous exercises was filtering?
+Why not use the corresponding `filter()` function instead of list comprehensions and maps?
+It works almost the same way as `map()`.
+You'll love it!

-* Add a new function to your benchmark that uses filter().
-But this time let us refactor the code.
-Let us create a script that takes the name of the function (loop, list comprehension, map, filter) to your benchmark and the number of calls it should perform for the benchmark.
-In return, it should give the time spent to make that number of calls of the function.
+Add a new function to your benchmark that uses `filter()`.
+This time, let's refactor the code.
+Create a script that takes the name of the function (loop, list comprehension, map, or filter) and the number of calls to be performed for the benchmark.
+In return, the script should provide the time it takes to make that number of calls to the function.

 The examples:
 ```